-In addition to excellent writing skills, content copywriters must bring strong creativity to the table, along with a very clear understanding of marketing principles and the psychology of persuasion.
+In addition to excellent writing skills, marketing copywriters must bring strong creativity to the table.
+They also need a very clear understanding of marketing principles and the psychology of persuasion.

 What is the power of emotional messaging in marketing copywriting?

-Well-crafted copywriting using strong emotions directly affects the buying patterns of a target audience and can produce outstanding results.
+Therefore, copywriting using strong emotions directly impacts the buying patterns of a target audience and can produce outstanding results.

 According to a recent study from HubSpot, the most shared ads relied on emotional content, including happiness, belonging, instant gratification, and values.

 What are the 9 best emotional triggers?